Scouting controversy and conflict: Bans on Scouting by authoritarian regimes

 Scouting has been banned in certain nations and remains banned in some of them.
-Scouting was changed into a regime loyal Scoutlike organization or banned in nearly all communist countries, most fascist countries, and some other countries with authoritarian regimes such as Afghanistan under the Taliban, Malawi, and Iran.
+Scouting was changed into a regime loyal Scout-like organization or banned in nearly all communist countries, most fascist countries, and some other countries with authoritarian regimes such as Afghanistan under the Taliban, Malawi, and Iran.
 Banning has caused Scouting to go underground in countries such as communist Poland, Francoist Spain, and socialist Myanmar.
-The USSR banned Scouting in 1922, creating a separate Young Pioneer organization of the Soviet Union, which gave birth to the Pioneer Movement, still existing in some fashion in China, Cuba, Laos, North Korea, and Vietnam, Scouting in Hungary was banned at the beginning of the second world war.
+The Soviet Union banned Scouting in 1922, creating a separate Young Pioneers, which gave birth to the communist Pioneer movement, still existing in some fashion in China, Cuba, Laos, North Korea, and Vietnam, Scouting in Hungary was banned at the beginning of World War II.

 Prior to World War II, Germany, Italy, and Romania disbanded Scouting.
 Instead, Germany created the Hitler Youth organization; Mussolini had a fascist youth organization, the Balilla; and Romania under King Carol II had the Străjeria.

-Currently, there are no externally recognized Scouting organizations in Cuba, North Korea, Laos, Vietnam and China except for the special administrative regions of Hong Kong and Macau).
+Currently, there are no externally recognized Scouting organizations in Cuba, North Korea, Laos, Vietnam and China (except for the special administrative regions of Hong Kong and Macau).